 The L.A.
 Abrasion test uses larger dry samples and abrasive charges in a drum with a shelf.
 The shelf lifts and drops the sample and abrasive charge across the span of the drum, resulting in a very high impact on the aggregate particles.
 Loss from this test is a result of fracturing and dry grinding of the particles.
 The Micro-Deval test uses a form of wet grinding of smaller samples in a smooth drum, and loss is a function of wear and attrition.

-Still, both are generally judged to be predictive of aggregate toughness and durability although there are difficulties when trying to correlate their results.
-Suitability often comes down to the degree of acceptance in a given locality or jurisdiction.
 L.A.
 Abrasion is a test that has been around a very long time and has accumulated a wealth of data that most designers can use and understand.
 The equipment is larger and more expensive than Micro-Deval, but it is also simple, reliable, and uncomplicated to operate.
-Modern equipment is now much safer, using enclosures to limit noise, dust, and hazards from moving parts.
+Modern designs make the equipment much safer, using enclosures to limit noise, dust, and hazards from moving parts.
 Before committing to either method, you should consider which test is most likely to be called for your projects.

 What Equipment is Needed?